 Revelstoke isn’t known as a foodie destination… yet!
 It definitely should be since almost everything I ate in Revelstoke was amazing.
 Obviously, I haven’t had time to try every single restaurant in Revelstoke, but here are a few of my picks:

 Fine Dining: 112 Restaurant & Lounge – An upscale restaurant at The Regent Hotel, the 112 has classics like steak and West Coast-style fare like salmon and halibut.
 The chef also moonlights as a tandem paragliding pilot (hi Brad!), so you know the dishes will have an adventurous flair.

 Casual Comfort Food: Old School Eatery – Located in an old elementary school, they describe themselves as serving old school classics with a new school twist.
 I had a fried chicken sandwich with a delicious Korean-style sauce that was better than anything I’ve had in the big city.
 We like this place so much that we went twice on our most recent trip.
 Brunch on the weekends is also amazing.

 Pub for Apres Hiking/Mountain Biking/Anything: Big Eddy Pub – Located across the river from town, you can literally roll right downhill from the Mount Macpherson mountain bike trails into the pub.
 It’s a popular place with locals and outdoorsy visitors and they won’t bat an eye if you show up covered in mud.

 Funky Mexican: Taco Club – A fun spot right downtown serving up giant burritos and tasty tacos.
 They also have killer margaritas.
-Locals love their patio, but it was raining when I visited so I missed out.
+Their patio is a great spot for people watching too.

 Where to Stay in Revelstoke